-- 3 A review across Tūārere progressions to ensure levelling, particularly at Tūārere 1 3. - 4 Review of kupu use, aligned to Paekupu, and expanded glossary and consistency of design. presentation - 5 Clearer guidance for aromatawai practices. - 6 Support for mokopuna with diverse learning pathways.
+- 3 A review across Tūārere progressions to ensure levelling, particularly at Tūārere 1-3. - 4 Review of kupu use, aligned to Paekupu, and expanded glossary and consistency of design presentation. - 5 Clearer guidance for aromatawai practices. - 6 Support for mokopuna with diverse learning support needs.